Coding-Polaris/collidr/DEVELOPMENT.md

 # Cleanup git

-From commit "De-confusing myself", I proceed with 8 commits that needed 1. to not be put off, and 2. should have been in their own branches.
+From commit "De-confusing myself", I proceed with 8 commits that needed 1. to not be put off and 2. should have been in their own branches.
 But the working directory's clean and I have a nice linear git graph.

 # Solve broken tests